LADI/jack-audio-connection-kit-docs/JACK-Metadata-API.md

 ***

-**Note:** *the contents of the is page were resurrected via the [Internet Archive Wayback Machine](http://web.archive.org/web/20140328210350/http://jackaudio.org/metadata) from the page `http://jackaudio.org/metadata` of the old (Drupal-driven) web site at `jackaudio.org`.
+**Note:** *the contents of this page were resurrected via the [Internet Archive Wayback Machine](http://web.archive.org/web/20140328210350/http://jackaudio.org/metadata) from the page `http://jackaudio.org/metadata` of the old (Drupal-driven) web site at `jackaudio.org`.
 The original page had this notice at the top:*

 > Submitted by paul on Wed, 2014-01-22 19:28